 Implementation procedures will include performing assessments of schools' existing nutrition and physical activity environments.
 Assessments will be repeated at least once every three years and the results will be made available to the public, including the extent to which schools are in compliance with the policy and a description of the progress made in attaining the goals of the policy.
+The first triennial assessment date is tentatively scheduled for December 9, 2020.
 The results of the triennial assessment are considered in updating the policy.

-> Monitoring
+Monitoring